 Even as a U.S. Lawful Permanent Resident (LPR), in my humble opinion, I believe the current political climate discourages immigration — legal or otherwise.
 And, it’s always great to have options at hand and be mobile, especially as a technologist, aside from my infatuation with the UK.
-That is what led me to pursue this scheme — and I thought I had a pretty strong case with my patent applications, published research papers, press coverage, this blog, open source projects, business ties to the UK, and my experience as a founder of multiple startups.
+That is what led me to pursue this scheme — and I thought I had a pretty strong case with my patent applications, published research papers, press coverage, this blog, open source projects and community initiatives, business ties to the UK, and my experience as a founder of multiple tech startups.

 Now, this article is not meant to diss Muricah🇺🇸 — I love and have always loved this nation.
 I’m not going to be stereotypical here like many, and brag about why “UK is better because of NHS, no guns, blah blah blah” (especially as a licensed firearm owner).
 I do think they have a better overall cuisine though! ;)

 Nothing per se is better or worse, it’s what ultimately works out for you, the tradeoffs you’re willing to put up with and what your personal priorities are.

 As one of the immigration advice websites stated, the following are some of the benefits enjoyed by the recipient(s) of this Tier 1 visa:

 With a Tier 1 Exceptional Talent Visa, [one may]:

 1. Change jobs — without the approval from the Home Office;